zaoyang/30-days-of-web-development/day-24/day-24.cq.md

 It's not important that you know the differences between these other types of Shell-CLIs.
 I only pointed this out so that you were aware that there were other types of Shell-CLIs out there.

 T> **Quick Summary**: The Shell is a wrapper around your operating system.
 There are Shell-GUIs and Shell-CLIs, but typically when people talk about Shell, they are referring to the Shell-CLI.
 A Shell-CLI accepts only text commands and does things in response to those commands.
 An example of a Shell-CLI is Bash or PowerShell.
 A Shell-GUI takes inputs from graphical components like icons, menus, and buttons.
 Examples of Shell-GUI are the macOS's Finder program or Windows OS's Windows Explorer program.

-// NExt how does the terminal fit in.?